Amended: April, 2022

 - respects the principles of natural justice and procedural fairness.
 This includes the right to be heard by an unbiased decision maker, the right to know the case that must be met; and the right to present evidence, question witnesses and make representations.

-The continued use of videoconferencing at the IRB will support:
+The continued use of videoconferencing at the

 - Increasing internal operational flexibility through the proper allocation of resources in response to shifting workload demands;